ing-bank/ingenious-doc/docs/additionalfeatures.md

     **Required Variables**

-    - `%PreviousScenario%` - The previous Test Case Scenario name to fetch the data.
+    - `%PreviousScenario%` - The previous Test Case Scenario Name to fetch the data.
 If not set, by defaut it will use the current test case scenario name.
-    - `%PreviousTestCase%` - The previous Test Case name to fetch the data.
+    - `%PreviousTestCase%` - The previous Test Case Name to fetch the data.
 If not set, by defaut it will use the current test case name.
     - `%PreviousIteration%` - The previous Test Case Iteration to fetch the data.
 If not set, by defaut it will use the current test case iteration.
     - `%PreviousSubIteration%` - The previous Test Case Sub-Iteration to fetch the data.
 If not set, by defaut it will use the current test case sub-iteration.

-    **How to store Data from previous Test case**
+    **How to store Data from previous Test Case**

     - From test case, select ObjectName **General**, select action **storeDataFromPreviousTestCaseData** and provide Input and Condition:
         - **Input** as the target Test Datasheet or Variable name where you want to store data.
 By default, it will be stored to test datasheet in your current scenario, current test case, current iteration and current sub-iteration.
         - and **Condition** as the source Test Datasheet name where to get the data based from values that was set to the requried variables.
-By default, if the required variables was not set, it will be get the data from test datasheet in your current scenario, current test case, current iteration and current sub-iteration.
+By default, if the required variables were not set, it will get the data from test datasheet in your current scenario, current test case, current iteration and current sub-iteration.

     ![storeDataFromPreviousTestCaseData](img/Things/storeDataFromPreviousTestCaseData-1.png "storeDataFromPreviousTestCaseData1")

-    - **Note**: Make sure both Test Datasheet has been created before using this action.
+    - **Note**: Ensure that both Source and Target Test Datasheets have been created before using this action.

     Source Datasheet:
     ![storeDataFromPreviousTestCaseData](img/Things/storeDataFromPreviousTestCaseData-2.png "storeDataFromPreviousTestCaseData2")